SciFracX/FractionalCalculus.jl/docs/src/Derivative/derivativeapi.md

+# Fractional derivative API

-This page contain all of the exsiting API we can use for fractional derivative.
+This page contain all of the existing API we can use for fractional derivative.

 ```@docs
 FractionalCalculus.fracdiff